equinor/configsuite/docs/source/user_guide/getting_started.rst

 Readable
 ~~~~~~~~
-The concept of configuration readiness implies one specified a value in the
+The concept of configuration readiness implies if one specified a value in the
 schema, one is to expect that that piece of data is indeed present in the
 snapshot.
-But what if the configuration feed to the suite is not valid?
+But what if the configuration fed to the suite is not valid?
 If the
 errors appear in basic types, one can still access all the data as expected
 (i.e. ``config.snapshot.owner.name`` from the car example above).
 However, if
-a container is of the wrong type on cannot guarantee such a thing.
+a container is of the wrong type one cannot guarantee such a thing.
 In
 particular, if we bring back the single-car example from above and consider the
 following configuration: